geoframecomponents/GEOframeUtils/ReadMe.rst

 Description
 -----------

 This is a Gradle project of utils for GEOframe developers.
-It is deployed on JCenter and Maven Repository
+It has been released on JCenter and Maven Repository

 To build the ReadMe file from the markdown one in the doc/ReadMe folder

 ::

    pandoc doc/ReadMe/ReadMe.md -o ReadMe.rst --bibliography=doc/ReadMe/biblio.bib

 Implementation
 ~~~~~~~~~~~~~~